 Tax disputes

-- Represented a fishing company against the Comptroller of income Tax in a matter involving the interpretation of Section 13A of the Income Tax Act 1947 (GCN v Comptroller of Income Tax [2020] SGITBR 2)
+- Represented a fishing company against the Comptroller of Income Tax in a matter involving the interpretation of Section 13A of the Income Tax Act 1947 (GCN v Comptroller of Income Tax [2020] SGITBR 2).

 Appointments